-6. Workplace Violence Restraining Orders and Prevention Plans (SB 553)
+5. Workplace Violence Restraining Orders and Prevention Plans (SB 553)

 This bill would take several steps to expand protections against workplace violence.
 First, the bill would amend the Workplace Violence Safety Act (codified at Code of Civil Procedure section 527.8).
-As discussed in connection with SB 428, the law currently authorizes employers to seek a temporary restraining order and injunction on behalf of employees who suffer unlawful violence or a creditable threat of violence (as defined) that can reasonably be construed to have been carried out or to have been caried out at the workplace.
-SB 553 I would also allow a collective bargaining representative of an employee to seek such restraining orders and injunctions.
+The law currently authorizes employers to seek a temporary restraining order and injunction on behalf of employees who suffer unlawful violence or a creditable threat of violence (as defined) that can reasonably be construed to have been carried out or to have been carried out at the workplace.
+SB 553 would also allow a collective bargaining representative to seek such restraining orders and injunctions, including on behalf of employees who are not represented by the collective bargaining representative if the person serves as a collective bargaining representative for at least one person working for the employer.
+While presently section 527.8 precludes any court order prohibiting constitutionally protected speech or activities, this bill would also specify that any such order also cannot abridge labor-related protections in the National Labor Relations Act or the California Government Code.

-Second, the bill would amend the California Occupational Safety and Health Act's requirement that an employer establish, implement, and maintain an effective injury prevention program (Labor Code section 6401.7) by requiring that every employer also have a workplace violence prevention plan.
+Second, the bill would amend the California Occupational Safety and Health Act's requirement that an employer establish, implement, and maintain an effective injury prevention program (Labor Code section 6401.7) by requiring that every employer also have a workplace violence prevention plan maintained at all times in all of the employer's facilities.
 The bill would create Labor Code section 6401.9 to detail the requirements of the workplace violence prevention plan.
 Notably, this new requirement would apply to any employer with one or more employees and the state and any subdivision of the state.
 In part, this new section of the Labor Code would effectively extend 2017 workplace violence regulations that currently affect only healthcare settings (8 Cal.
 Code Regs. § 3342) to all employers.
 This bill goes even further than the existing regulations applicable to healthcare settings - it includes a broad definition of "workplace violence" that encompasses not only the threat or use of physical force against an employee, but also conduct that seriously alarms, annoys, or harasses an employee, that serves no legitimate purpose, and that has a high likelihood of resulting in psychological trauma or stress, regardless of whether the employee sustains an injury, including, but not limited to, verbal harassment based at least in part on one or more actual or perceived characteristics identified in the hate crime statute (Section 422.55 of the Penal Code).
 CalOSHA is currently working on a Draft Multi-Industry Standard for workplace violence prevention.
-(Workplace Violence Prevention in General Industry - Advisory Meetings (ca.gov)) If it passes, SB 553 - which goes much farther than the draft standard - would seem to replace that rulemaking effort.
+(Workplace Violence Prevention in General Industry -Advisory Meetings (ca.gov)) If it passes, SB 553 - which goes much farther than the draft standard - would seem to replace that rulemaking effort.
 However, employers should note that even if SB 553 fails, CalOSHA will presumably continue its work on workplace violence prevention regulations.